 Now this section is not necessary but is still worth mentioning.
 If you want to buy every bit of food and drink at a festival, be our guest.
 But like most of us, festival food and drink are too expensive to sustain us all weekend.

 Bringing dry foods like pot noodles can be great with boiling water available at many stalls.
 If you want to live a more luxurious festival life, bring gas and a camping stove and cook your own meals.

 Here’s the full list to make it easier when checking through.

 That was our festival camping essentials checklist!
 We hope it helps you prepare for your long-anticipated next festival.
-Making sure you’ve got everything you need will set you up for an amazing weekend.
+Your ‘what to take to a festival checklist’ will set you up for an amazing weekend!

 Camping at festivals is some people’s worst nightmare.
 For others, it’s just part of the experience.
 Packing everything you could need in a bag that will fit on your back is a challenge.
 Having a music festival camping checklist will make sure you only take what’s necessary and don’t forget the essentials.